 Research proposal guidelines are available through the department.
 The student submits the proposal to the faculty advisor and two additional faculty members who will serve as readers on the committee.
 The student must meet with the thesis advisor who will work closely with the student through the data collection and analysis phases of the project.
 The student will be required to defend the thesis before a selected faculty committee.
 The final copy of the master's thesis must be accompanied by an approval form signed by the members of the thesis committee.
 It must be submitted at least four weeks prior to the student's expected graduation date.

 ACADEMIC REQUIREMENTS

 All students must meet the following requirements:

 Language

-SP601 Language Disorders: Adult All prog
+SP601 Language Disorders: Adult

-SP602 Language Disorders: Infancy through tificatio
+SP602 Language Disorders: Infancy through

-Early Childhood State De
+Early Childhood

-SP608 Communication Disorders and the cert
+SP608 Communication Disorders and

-Multicultural Population five maj
+Multicultural Population

-SP610 Literacy for the Speech-Language cate of
+CDC10

-, ,
+SP610 Literacy for the Speech-Language Pathologist